A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 IT Taxi App

-IT Taxi short for Italian Taxi is a local taxi/ rideshare app in Italy that operates across most larger Italian cities.
 I have often found it recommended by Airbnbs and hotels.
-It similar to Uber in that it allows users to book rides with available drivers, specifically licensed taxi drivers.
-The app is more of a traditional taxi service app, but it does functions similarly to Uber in terms of showing on-demand availability.
+It is similar to Uber in that it allows users to book rides with available drivers, specifically licensed taxi drivers.
+The app is more of a traditional taxi service app, but it does function similarly to Uber in terms of showing on-demand availability.

 WeTaxi